-All shirts must be collared, sleeved, and of a polo or button-down style (must be buttoned) OR Shiloh spirit shirt.
-If not wearing a collared shirt, the Shiloh spirit shirt must be your outermost layer whether it is a t-shirt, sweatshirt, hoodie, pullover, etc. Loose-fitted turtleneck/mock turtleneck shirts can be worn under your outerwear but cannot be the outermost layer.
-If a student is wearing a non-Shiloh shirt as the outermost layer, there must be a collared shirt or a turtleneck/mock turtle neck shirt underneath.
-The bottom hem line of the button-down shirt or Shiloh shirt must extend below the waistline.
+All shirts must be collared, sleeved, and of a polo or button-down style (must be buttoned).
+Loosefitted turtleneck/mock turtleneck shirts can be worn.
+If a student is wearing a coat or hoodie, there must be a collared shirt or a turtleneck/mock turtle neck shirt underneath.
+The bottom hem line of the of the button-down shirt must extend below the waistline.